 The Voluntary Product Accessibility Template (VPAT) is a template for reporting the level of Web Content Accessibility Guideline (WCAG) conformance of websites, web apps, mobile apps and their digital content, as required by Section 508 of the Rehabilitation Act.
-Since Section 508's update in January 2018, WCAG compliance has been a requirement for all websites, mobile apps, and digital content of federally funded organizations.
+Since Section 508's update in January 2018, WCAG compliance has been a requirement for all websites, mobile apps, and digital content of federal agencies and federally funded institutions.
 Once completed, the resulting document is known as an Accessibility Conformance Report (ACR).

 Current VPAT Versions

-In its latest version 2.4 released in March of 2021 4 versions of the VPAT were introduced to better suit the requirements of different procurement entities in the US and Europe while accommodating for WCAG 2.2.
+In its latest version 2.5 released in fall 2023 4 versions of the VPAT were updated to better suit the requirements of different procurement entities in the US and Europe while accommodating for WCAG 2.2.